This article will help you figure out which Instant Pot is best for your needs with easy comparison charts.

 There are many types of Instant Pots and pressure cookers, so I'll be sure to cover all the pros, cons, and uses for most Instant Pots to help you make your choice easier.

-It is my favourite kitchen appliance by far.
+The Instant Pot is my favourite kitchen appliance by far.
 I used to love my slow cooker, but now the pressure cooker has taken over as my favourite small kitchen appliance.

 Photo credit: Instant Pot